Music Time for Spotify

-Music Time is a VS Code extension that discovers the most productive music to listen to as you code.
+Music Time for Spotify is a VS Code extension that discovers the most productive music to listen to as you code.

 Integrated player controls: Control your music right from the status bar of your editor.

-Embedded playlists: Browse and play your Spotify and iTunes playlists and songs from your editor.
+Embedded playlists: Browse and play your Spotify playlists and songs from your editor.

-AI playlists: Get a personalized AI playlist generated using deep learning to help you focus.
+AI playlists: Get a personalized AI playlist generated using machine learning to help you focus.

 Metrics profile: Learn how the underlying metrics of music (including tempo, loudness, speechiness, energy, and valence) impact how you code.